A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting: Introduction

-In this paper we take a different and complementary approach, drilling very far down, focusing not on a point-forecast ensemble but rather on the point, interval, and density forecast paths for a single model (UPenn-Diebold, as described below and as entered in the 2020 SIO competition) in a single season (2020).
-Of course the results are specific to UPenn-Diebold and the September 2020 target date, but the broad insights gained -- associated with the evolving density forecast path as time progresses day-by-day and the target date is approached -- are more general and relevant for any model and target date.
+In this paper we take an approach different from the SIO analyses, drilling very far down, focusing not on a point-forecast ensemble but rather on the point, interval, and density forecast paths for a single and very simple model (which we call the Benchmark Predictive Model, or BPM) in a single season (2020).
+The broad insights gained -- associated in particular with the evolution of forecast uncertainty from a simple yet sophisticated reduced-form sea ice forecasting model as time progresses and the target date is approached -- are of wide use.
+Indeed the BPM approach and results feature prominently in the ``glide chart" climate model evaluation and comparison framework developed in \cite{DGGC2022}, in which the BPM is used as the ``naive" reference model in climate model skill scores.

 We proceed as follows.
-In section \ref{two} we introduce the forecasting framework.
-In section \ref{five} we provide the SIO 2020 case study, treating both model estimation and forecasting, and their interaction.
-We consider forecasts made on the SIO dates, as well as a generalized set of forecasts made daily from June through September.
+In section \ref{two} we introduce the target-date forecasting framework and the BPM.
+In section \ref{five} we provide the 2020 case study.
+We consider forecasts made on the SIO dates, as well as a generalized set of forecasts made daily from June through September, and we pay particular attention to forecast uncertainty as the target date is approached.
 We conclude in section \ref{six}.